-45.3.8 The instructions in paragraph 45.3 shall come into effect from January 1, 2024.
+45.3.8 The instructions in paragraph 45.3 shall be implemented in respect of all the fresh loans availed from April 01, 2024 onwards.
 NBFCs may carry out appropriate revisions in their policy framework and ensure implementation of the instructions in respect of all the fresh loans availed/ renewed from the effective date.
-In the case of existing loans, the switchover to new penal charges regime shall be ensured on next review or renewal date or six months from the effective date of these instructions, whichever is earlier.
+In the case of existing loans, the switchover to new penal charges regime shall be ensured on next review or renewal date falling on or after April 01, 2024, but not later than June 30, 2024.